simbo1905/zkmongomaps/readme.md

 Alternatively you can edit the ZipcodeAppConfig.java to take out the credentials setting line to run your local mongo with the default settings.

-## Running On Redhat Openshift PaaS
+## Running On Redhat Openshift PaaS Cloud

 See it running on redhat openshift cloud at http://zkmongomaps-simbo1905.rhcloud.com/